honeycombio/honeycomb-opentelemetry-swift/README.md

 }
 ```

-Whenever the `path` variable changes, this View Modifier will emit a span with the name `Navigation`.
+Whenever the `path` variable changes, this View Modifier will emit a span with the name `NavigationTo`.
 This span will contain the following attributes:

 - `screen.name` (string): the full navigation path when the span is emitted.
 If the path passed to the view modifier is not `Encodable` (ie. if you're using a `NavigationPath` and have stored a value that does not conform to the `Codable` protocol), then this attribute will have the value `<unencodable path>`.
+- `navigation.trigger`: Normally `navigation`.
+May also be `appDidBecomeActive` if the app moves into the foreground and still has navigation context.

+If coming from another screen, we will also emit a `NavigationFrom` span with the following attributes:
+- `screen.name` (string): the name of the previous screen.
+- `screen.active.time` (double): time in seconds spent on that previous screen.
+- `navigation.trigger`: Normally `navigation`.
+May also be `appWillResignActive`, `appDidEnterBackground`, or `appWillTerminate` if the navigation is due to the app closing.

 When using other kinds of navigation (ex. a `TabView` or `NavigationSplitView`), we offer a utility function `Honeycomb.setCurrentScreen(path: Any)`.
 This will immediately emit a `Navigation` span as documented above.
 As with the View Modifier form, if the `path` is `Encodable`, that will be included as an attribute on the span.
 Otherwise the `screen.name` attribute on the span will have the value `<unencodable path>`.